Getting started

 - Creates the locales directory if it doesn’t exist

-- Creates the loader file if it doesn’t exist, asking you which is correct
+- Creates the loader files, asking you which is correct

 - Performs an initial extraction